-View CASIE’s cancelation policy.
+View CASIE’s cancellation policy.

 What do I do if I need to change the name of one of the participants?

-All name changes must be sent to CASIE in writing no later than one week before the workshop start date.
 Please email your request to email@example.com.
 Include the name, subject, and category of the existing registration and the replacement teacher’s name and email.

 Who do I pay and how?